DP-Hype: Federated Differentially Private Hyperparameter Search: Evaluation

 \subsection{Experimental Setup}

 \paragraph{Data Sets and Learning Tasks}

 We use the following data sets to evaluate the performance of \tool{}.
-The MNIST~\cite{lecun2010mnist} data set which contains gray-scale images of handwritten digits, Cifar-$10$~\cite{krizhevsky2009learning}, also an image data set, but with three color channels and images containing objects and animals, and Adult~\cite{data1996adult} which is of tabular form with a mix of categorical and continuous census attributes.
+The MNIST~\cite{lecun2010mnist} data set which contains gray-scale images of handwritten digits, Cifar-$10$~\cite{krizhevsky2009learning}, also an image data set, but with three color channels and images containing objects and animals, and Adult~\cite{data1996adult}, which is of tabular form with a mix of categorical and continuous census attributes.
 An overview of the data sets and their properties is shown in \Cref{tbl::datasets}.
 For MNIST we use a small convolutional model and for Cifar-$10$ a slightly larger one, to maintain a reasonable balance between accuracy and training time.
 In both cases, data are standardized, and the models are trained on a classification task to differentiate between $10$ classes.
-For Adult the data is also standardized, categorical attributes are one-hot-encoded and the attribute income is mapped into a binary attribute indicating whether income is above or below $50,000$.
-We then train a standard neural network with a few fully connected layers to learn the binary classification task for the attribute income.
-In all learning tasks, we use a default train-test-split, such that $20\%$ of the data are used for testing and the remainder for training.
+For Adult, the data is also standardized, categorical attributes are one-hot-encoded and the attribute income is mapped into a binary attribute indicating whether income is above $50,000$.
+We then train a small MLP with dropout to learn the binary classification task for the attribute income.
+We refer to~\Cref{app:architectures} for details on model architectures.
+In all learning tasks, we use a train-test-split, such that $20\%$ of the data are used for testing and the rest for training.
+The training was performed on an NVIDIA A100-20C GPU with $20$GB VRAM by using the simulation module of Flower to train clients in parallel.